TobiasRitter/TobiasRitter/README.md

 ### Hi there 👋

-My name is Tobias and I am a Software Engineer excited about Data Science as well as Functional Programming.
-I have a study background in Computer Science with a focus on Data Analytics and Machine Learning.
-Alongside my studies at the Technical University of Munich and the DHBW Stuttgart, I had the opportunity to complete multiple Software Development and Data Science internships.
+My name is Tobias and I am a Data Scientist excited about Machine Learning, Functional Programming and Flutter.
 For more information, feel free to check out my [LinkedIn Profile](https://www.linkedin.com/in/tobias-ritter/).
 <!--
 **TobiasRitter/TobiasRitter** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.